PessoaP/Mamba-ProbTSF/README.md

 ```

 ## **Acknowledgments**
-Initial versions of this code were build on top of S-Mamba (https://github.com/wzhwzhwzh0921/S-D-Mamba accompanied with paper https://www.sciencedirect.com/science/article/pii/S0925231224019490).
+Initial versions of this code were built on top of S-Mamba ([GitHub](https://github.com/wzhwzhwzh0921/S-D-Mamba), [Neurocomputing article](https://doi.org/10.1016/j.neucom.2024.127791)).
  With the express authorization of the authors, we have adapted and modified the original implementation.